Manjunath2001-debug/Python_app/Documentation/GPIO.md

 # GPIO Input and Output Control Application using gpiod Library.

 -----------------------------------------------------------------------------------------------------------------------------------------
+## 📁 File Structure

+GPIO-Application/
+├── GPIO_input.py      # Contains function to initialize and get the GPIO.
+├── GPIO_output.py   # Contains function to initialize and set the GPIO.

 ## Description

 1. This Python script GPIO_input.py allows you to control a GPIO output pin using the gpiod library.
 It initializes a specific GPIO line and then sets its value to HIGH (1) or LOW (0).
 This is useful for tasks such as: